Mr5niper/WindowsAudioControl-CLI-wGUI/Docs/README.md

 - `--regex` (treat `--name` as a regex)
 - `--flow Render|Capture` (optional filter for playback/recording)
 - `--index N` (0-based index to disambiguate when multiple matches)

+When using the --name option, commands accept partial matches against device names or descriptions.
+If the specified text uniquely identifies exactly one playback or recording device, that device will be targeted and an index value is not required.

 ---